The Who, What, Where, When and Sometimes, Why.

 Eating vegetables may be linked to a lower risk of some breast cancers [165-168].

-A pooled analysis of data from 20 studies found women who ate the most vegetables had a lower risk of estrogen receptor-negative breast cancer (but not estrogen receptor-positive breast cancer) compared to women who ate the least vegetables [165].
+A pooled analysis of data from 20 studies found women who ate the most vegetables had a lower risk of estrogen receptor-negative breast cancer (but not estrogen receptor-positive breast cancer) compared to women who ate the fewest vegetables [165].

 Carotenoids

 Carotenoids are natural orange-red pigments found in fruits and vegetables, such as melons, carrots and sweet potatoes.
+Dark, leafy green vegetables such as broccoli, spinach and kale also contain carotenoids.

 A pooled analysis of data from 8 studies found women with higher blood levels of carotenoids had a decreased risk of breast cancer (especially estrogen receptor-negative breast cancer) compared to women with lower levels [172].